aws/aws-sdk-go-v2/s3manager/internal/integration/downloader/README.md

 ## Performance Utility

 Downloads a test file from a S3 bucket using the SDK's S3 download manager.
-Allows passing in custom configuration for the HTTP client and SDK's Download Manager behavior.
+Allows passing in a custom configuration for the HTTP client and SDK's Download Manager behavior.

 ## Build
 ```sh